Table of Contents

 PowerSync also offers a robust subscription management system for those who use Salesforce.
 Recurrex allows merchants to conveniently manage recurring orders from directly within their CRM.

 Without a quality subscription management system, businesses may not be able to offer the flexibility customers want, or they may struggle to keep up with their demands.
-If you would like to see our powerful and dynamic subscription management solutions for Magento and Salesforce, watch the demos below.
+If you would like to see our powerful and dynamic subscription management solutions for Magento recurring payments extension and Salesforce, watch the demos below.

 mPower Subscription Management Solution for Magento